-Certificate Codes: 9541, 9543, 9544 Contact agriculture@bhc.edu for information.
+Certificate Codes: 9541, 9543, 9544

 NOTE: These programs are not financial aid eligible.

 Three certificate programs are offered in Agriculture Production.
 A student with a career interest in beef cattle and swine production may consider one of the following programs.
 Additional courses may be taken while completing the requirements for a certificate program.
 Elective coursework beyond the 12-hour certificate requirements available.
 Elective courses include: AG 141, AG 190 and HORT 191.